Daniel-Kav/sim/README.md

 You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

 ## hsh - The object file for the shell program.

+## shell.c - The source file for the core logic of the simple shell program.